 - help you develop a range of good pedalling techniques.

-- help you develop good fingering technique, and a detailed range of touch.
+- help you develop a sensitive and detailed range of touch and articulation.

 - devise and provide physical and technical exercises aimed at solving specific problems you have encountered.